 - Almost 2,000 Charlotte area women are members of the JLC.

 - More than 700 of our members are Active members who engage in hands-on community and internal volunteer commitments and manage our organization.
 Most of our Active members also work in a variety of industries across the Charlotte region.

 - Nearly 1,000 of our members are Sustaining members who have previously served as Active members of our League but now serve in advisory roles and provide support to the JLC.

 - More than 200 women have entered our Provisional Course this year seeking JLC membership.

 The Junior League of Charlotte, Inc. provides diverse opportunities to our membership and community for training and personal development with programs such as the Leadership Development Institute (LDI), the Public Policy Institute, the JLC Mentor Program and Get on Board and with training seminars on professional, career, leadership and health topics.

 The JLC engages in Advocacy at the local, state and national level through researching and addressing issues relevant to our Health Family Initiative.
 The current Advocacy focus is on the lack of access to healthy foods.
 The JLC Advocacy and Public Awareness Committee and the State Public Affairs Committee propose public stands for the JLC and educate our members and community stakeholders on JLC advocacy initiatives including by providing information to public officials through the Annual Public Officials Breakfast, held at the JLC headquarters each spring.

 Points of Interest

-- Founded in 1926, the JLC has provided more than one million volunteer hours and more than $12.9 million to the community.
+- Founded in 1926, the JLC has provided more than 1.5 million hours of volunteer service and over $13.5 million dollars to the Charlotte community.

-- The Junior League of Charlotte, Inc. is a member of the Association of Junior Leagues International, Inc. (AJLI).
-The AJLI is comprised of 292 Leagues throughout the U.S., Great Britain, Mexico, and Canada, with a collective membership of over 155,000 women.
+- The JLC is a member of the The Association of Junior Leagues International, Inc. (AJLI), which is comprised of 291 Leagues throughout the U.S., Great Britain, Mexico and Canada, with a collective membership of more than 155,000 women.